pylipp/financeager/README.md

 FINANCEAGER
 ===========

-An application that helps you administering your daily expenses and earnings.
+An application that helps you administering your daily expenses and earnings using single-entry book-keeping.
 Interact via the command line interface `fina`.

 The `financeager` backend holds databases (internally referred to as 'pockets').
 A pocket contains entries for a certain project.